jolilphant/Calc-part-2/README.md

-The user should be prompted to type input in on the same line when possible. your program needs to demonstrate a switch statement on the operation
+The user should be prompted to type input in on the same line when possible. your program needs to demonstrate a switch statement on the operation you are allowed to expect  input like this even for history: 0 h 0.

 part3: